 Keep in mind that you'll have a lot of factors to consider when deciding whether to file a bankruptcy case—especially if you need to file fast.
 Weighing and balancing the benefits received in bankruptcy is common.
 It isn't unusual to have to pay the trustee some amount or to relinquish property in a Chapter 7 case.

-In this case, if you don't want the trustee to bother a family member by demanding the return of the preference payment, you can pay the trustee the amount yourself.
-In many cases, the total debt amount wiped out in the bankruptcy will far exceed what you'd have to pay.
+If you don't want the trustee to bother a family member by demanding the return of the preference payment, you can pay the trustee the amount yourself.
+In many cases, the total debt amount wiped out in the bankruptcy will exceed what you'd have to pay.

 If you made a transfer that could be considered preferential or fraudulent, the timing of your bankruptcy filing will be important.
 But be aware that delaying your bankruptcy to avoid paying creditors can result in the loss of your property, the loss of your discharge, or even lead to a criminal investigation if the court believes you intentionally committed bankruptcy fraud.